SpeakData/minimarketo/README.md

 - use MiniMarketo client to call a URL along with data if needed
 - define JSON struct and parse result

 MiniMarketo, instead of covering all the Marketo REST API calls, acts as a thin wrapper for Marketo REST API.
+Currently it only supports JSON API.
+Most "bulk" endpoints are not supported as it requires sending and downloading files.

 ## Installation